 Meeting your potential investor for the first time is no small task to handle.
-This is a pivotal moment in your life, and you have a lot riding on the impression that you make.
+This is a pivotal moment in your life, and a lot rides on the impression that you make.
 You want to see your business grow and take off, and you’re counting on this investor to make it happen for you.

 1. Your Business Plan

 It doesn’t matter how incredible your pitch is if your investor can’t see all the numbers on paper.
-The more comprehensive your business plan is, the higher the likelihood that an investor will want to work with you.
+The more comprehensive your business plan is, the higher the likelihood that an experienced investor and entrepreneur like Lincoln Frost will want to work with you.

 There’s always risk on an investor’s side when he or she decides to give money to a company, even if the idea is objectively too good to fail.
 Your business plan gives the investor a thorough look at what he or she is getting into, making the ordeal seem and feel less risky and making you appear more competent.

 2. An Analysis of Your Competitors